kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Jobs

-This label is used to index into a job's labels and retrieve the name of the parent ReplicatedJob.
+This label is used to index into a Job's labels and retrieve the name of the parent ReplicatedJob.
+ReplicatedJob is an extension API that you can deploy into your Kubernetes cluster.

 ### jobset.sigs.k8s.io/job-index